 Instructions

 - Preheat oven to 325 degrees Fahrenheit.
-Grease a large cookie sheet.
+Line a large cookie sheet with parchment paper.
 Set aside.

-- In a small mixing bowl combine the following dry ingredients: coconut flour, baking soda, sea salt.
-Whisk together with a fork and set aside.
+- In a large mixing bowl combine the following dry ingredients: coconut flour, spices, baking soda, sea salt.
+Whisk together, and set aside.

-- In a food processor fitted with a metal blade place, either 5 cups shredded coconut, or 1-½ cups coconut butter.
-If the shredded coconut, process for 5-10 minutes until runny butter is formed.
+- In a food processor fitted with a metal blade (or high-powered blender), add: either 5 cups shredded coconut, or 1-½ cups coconut butter.
+If the shredded coconut, process for 5 to 10 minutes until runny butter is formed.

-- Allow scones to cool on rack before chilling or dipping in glaze.
-Glaze is optional.
-These scones are also excellent served with whipped cream and honey.
+- Allow scones to cool on rack.
+If you plan to glaze them, chill in the freezer for 10 minutes first, which helps to set the glaze.
+Glaze is optional (Glaze recipe in Notes below).
+These scones are also excellent served with whipped cream or whipped coconut cream and honey.

 Notes